 An increasingly dynamic workplace is what’s ignited such ardent interest in coaching and mentoring.
-The fast pace of business, constant change, high performance expectations, and greater workplace diversity have all made it much more important for organizations to regularly and effectively share internal knowledge and expertise in order to improve individual employee performance and organizational performance by proxy.
+The fast pace of business, constant change, high performance expectations, and greater workplace diversity have all made it much more important for organisations to regularly and effectively share internal knowledge and expertise in order to improve individual employee performance and organisational performance by proxy.

 “Employees need actionable feedback.” -Stanley Fung, @NewYorkLife.

 — Bersin (@Bersin) April 4, 2018

 The consistent feedback that results from trusted coaching and mentoring relationships is what’s key.
 Feedback’s not only coveted by today’s development-oriented employees, but when delivered through constructive social learning situations, it’s also great for helping them iteratively improve their performance over time; 80% of all corporate learning takes place through on-the-job interactions with peers, experts, and managers.
 Coaching has the ability to support giving feedback in much more detailed and meaningful ways through the development of relationships and trust.

 Feedback from coaching is especially effective when it comes to developing those subjective, hard-to-accurately-quantify, increasingly important soft skills.
 They’re going to be valuable tools employees will need to have at their disposal in the future of work, not just for their own benefit but for their employers’ too as soft skill-intensive occupations will account for two-thirds of all jobs by 2030.